dev-sandoval/technical-portfolio-v2/.github/instructions/entities.instructions.md

 ```

 ## Entity Characteristics:
-1. **Domain-focused**: Represents core business concepts
+1. **Domain-focused**: Represents core business concepts and domain models
-2. **Self-contained**: Contains all entity-related logic
+2. **Self-contained**: Contains all entity-related logic, data, and operations
-3. **Reusable**: Used across features and widgets
+3. **Reusable**: Used across features and widgets without modification
-4. **Data-centric**: Manages entity data and operations
+4. **Data-centric**: Manages entity data, validation, and business rules
-5. **UI-agnostic**: Business logic independent of UI
+5. **Layer-independent**: Can only depend on shared layer, never on higher layers
+6. **Cross-reference capable**: Can reference other entities using @x notation when necessary

 ## Examples of entities for this portfolio:
-- **User**: Personal information and profile data
+- **User**: Personal information, contact details, and profile data
-- **Project**: Portfolio projects and related data
+- **Project**: Portfolio projects with metadata, technologies, and status
-- **Experience**: Work history and professional experience
+- **Experience**: Work history, professional experience, and job details
-- **Skill**: Technical skills and competencies
+- **Skill**: Technical skills, competency levels, and categories
-- **Education**: Academic background and certifications
+- **Education**: Academic background, certifications, and achievements
-- **Contact**: Contact information and social links
+- **Technology**: Tech stack items with categories, levels, and descriptions

 ## Best Practices:
-1. Keep entities focused on single business concepts
+1. Keep entities focused on single business concepts (Single Responsibility)
-2. Use TypeScript interfaces for strong typing
+2. Use TypeScript interfaces and strict typing for all data models
-3. Separate UI components from business logic
+3. Separate UI components from business logic and domain rules
-4. Provide utility functions for common operations
+4. Provide utility functions for common entity operations
-5. Use enums for controlled vocabularies
+5. Use enums for controlled vocabularies and status values
-6. Include proper data validation
+6. Include proper data validation and business rule enforcement
-7. Create reusable entity UI components
+7. Create reusable entity UI components for consistent presentation
-8. Document entity APIs and relationships
+8. Document entity APIs, relationships, and business rules clearly
+9. Use @x notation for necessary cross-entity references
+10. Follow the Public API pattern - export only what's needed

 ## What should NOT be entities:
-- UI-only components (use shared/ui)
+- UI-only components without business logic (use shared/ui)
-- Feature-specific logic (use features)
+- Feature-specific interactive logic (use features)
-- Utility functions (use shared/lib)
+- General utility functions (use shared/lib)
-- Application configuration (use app)
+- Application configuration or app-wide concerns (use app)
+- Widget-level compositions (use widgets)

 Remember: Entities are the foundation of your business domain.
 They should be stable, well-designed, and provide clear APIs for other layers to use.
+They represent the core concepts that your application revolves around.